310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% img /img/es/eventstory/meteorimpact/firsthalfch10.jpg %}

 {% bubble Kuro pastinjured %}
-Thanks, Glasses-boy.
+Thanks, Megane-kun.
 I only called to ya cuz I got nothin’ to lose anymore, so I might as well call for help — I didn’t expect ya to actually come to my aid.

 Guess you can find someone ta help no matter where, huh… Woah—
 {% endbubble %}